callmeks/callmeks.github.io/content/posts/Android-Spyware-Maybank2u-APK/index.md

 ![alt text](img/index-11.png#center)

+### New Update

+It is possible to decompile using the latest unstable release `jadx` or `jadx-gui`.
+Here's the link to get the latest unstable release. [https://nightly.link/skylot/jadx/workflows/build-artifacts/master](https://nightly.link/skylot/jadx/workflows/build-artifacts/master)

 ## Things I learned from the APK

-- you can protect AndroidManifest.xml ???
+- you can protect AndroidManifest.xml ??? (latest `jadx` is immune to this)
 - reverse engineer a simple malicious APK